USB communications: Signaling rate (transmission rate)

 The maximum signaling rate in USB 2.0 is 480 Mbit/s (60 MB/s) per controller and is shared amongst all attached devices.
 Some personal computer chipset manufacturers overcome this bottleneck by providing multiple USB 2.0 controllers within the southbridge.

 In practice and including USB protocol overhead, data rates of 320 Mbit/s (38 MB/s) are sustainable over a high-speed bulk endpoint.
-Throughput can be affected by additional bottlenecks, such as a hard disk drive as seen a in routine testing performed by CNet, where write operations to typical high-speed hard drives sustain rates of 25–30 MB/s, and read operations at 30–42 MB/s; this is 70% of the total available bus bandwidth.
+Throughput can be affected by additional bottlenecks, such as a hard disk drive as seen in routine testing performed by CNet, where write operations to typical high-speed hard drives sustain rates of 25–30 MB/s, and read operations at 30–42 MB/s; this is 70% of the total available bus bandwidth.
 For USB 3.0, typical write speed is 70–90 MB/s, while read speed is 90–110 MB/s.
 Mask tests, also known as eye diagram tests, are used to determine the quality of a signal in the time domain.
 They are defined in the referenced document as part of the electrical test description for the high speed (HS) mode at 480 Mbit/s.

 According to a USB-IF chairman, "at least 10 to 15 percent of the stated peak 60 MB/s (480 Mbit/s) of Hi-speed USB goes to overhead—the communication protocol between the card and the peripheral.
 Overhead is a component of all connectivity standards".
 Tables illustrating the transfer limits are shown in Chapter 5 of the USB spec.

 For isochronous devices like audio streams, the bandwidth is constant and reserved exclusively for a given device.
 The bus bandwidth therefore only has an effect on the number of channels that can be sent at a time, not the speed or latency of the transmission.